Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Estimation for Matrix-Valued Observations

 \subsection{Reconstruction Error Comparison}

-In this subsection, we compare the matrix reconstruction performance between the TeDFaM and the BiMFaM.
-We start from illustrating the relationship between image data and matrices.
-Given a set of possible gray levels or colors and a (rectangular) grid, a digital image attributes a gray value (i.e., brightness) or a color (i.e., hue, saturation and brightness) to each of the grid points or pixels \citep{Suetens2017fundamentals}.
-Therefore, a 2D grayscale image can be represented as a matrix, in which the numbers of row and column represent the height and width of the grid, and each entry represents the pixel value ranging from 0 to 255.
-Typically, zero is taken to be black and 255 is taken to be white, that is, the larger the pixel value, the more intense brightness.

-For the image data, a standard metric to measure the quality of reconstructed images compared with the original ones is the peak signal to noise ratio (PSNR), which is defined as \beqr \text{PSNR}=10 \log_{10} \frac{\|\mathbf{X}\|_{max}^2}{\|\mathbf{X}-\widehat{\mathbf{X}}\|_F^2/{p_1p_2}}, \eeqr where $\mathbf{X}=(x_{ij})\in\mR^{p_1\times p_2}$ is the orginal image, $\widehat{\mathbf{X}}=(\widehat{x}_{ij})\mR^{p_1\times p_2}$ is the reconstructed image, and $\|\mathbf{X}\|_{max}$ is the maximum of the absolute value of entries in $\mathbf{X}$ (the maximum pixel value of the original image).
-The denominator $\|\mathbf{X}-\widehat{\mathbf{X}}\|_F^2=\sum_{i=1}^{p_1}\sum_{j=1}^{p_2}(x_{ij}-\widehat{x}_{ij})^2$ characterizes the average of the square of the pixel differences between the reconstructed image and the original one.
-The greater the reconstructed image resembles the original one, the larger PSNR will be.
-But this can not guarantee that viewers will like the reconstructed image \citep{Salomon2004data}.
-In addition, PSNR is dimensionless, and robust to small variations in the reconstructed image.
+A grayscale digital image can be represented by a matrix in which each element represents a pixel value (i.e., brightness) ranging from 0 to 255 \citep{Suetens2017fundamentals}.
+We compare the matrix reconstruction performance of RaDFaM, BiMFaM and 2w-DFM in terms of the peak signal-to-noise ratio (PSNR), which is a standard metric to measure the quality of reconstructed images compared with the originals.
+The PSNR is defined as \beqrs \text{PSNR}=10 \log_{10}\left\{ \frac{\|\mathbf{X}\|_{max}^2}{\|\mathbf{X}-\widehat{\mathbf{X}}\|_F^2/(p_1p_2)}\right\}, \eeqrs where $\mathbf{X}=(\mathbf{X}_{ij})\in\mR^{p_1\times p_2}$ is an original image, $\widehat{\mathbf{X}}=(\widehat{\mathbf{X}}_{ij})\in\mR^{p_1\times p_2}$ is a reconstructed image, and $\|\mathbf{X}\|_{max}$ is the maximum of the absolute pixel values of $\mathbf{X}$; the denominator inside the logarithm is the mean square error (MSE) between $\mathbf{X}$ and $\widehat{\mathbf{X}}$, that is $\text{MSE}=(p_1p_2)^{-1}\|\mathbf{X}-\widehat{\mathbf{X}}\|_F^2$, the average of the square of pixel differences of the two images, i.e., $({p_1p_2})^{-1}\sum_{i=1}^{p_1}\sum_{j=1}^{p_2}(\mathbf{X}_{ij}-\widehat{\mathbf{X}}_{ij})^2$.
+Therefore, the more the reconstructed image resembles the original image, the smaller MSE will be and the larger PSNR will be \citep{Salomon2004data}.
+The PSNR is preferred to the MSE because it is dimensionless and the logarithm in the PSNR reduces the sensitivity to small variations in the reconstructed image.